-The dog toothpaste is where it gets interesting!
-Choose a dog toothpaste flavor your dog will love: peanut butter, chicken, or beef.
-Even though that doesn’t sound appetizing to you, it will make your dog look forward to teeth brushing time!
+Choose a dog toothpaste flavor that your dog will love.
+Peanut butter or chicken tend to be favorites among the canines.
+Even though these flavors don’t sound appetizing to you, it will make your dog look forward to teeth brushing time!

 Posh Wag Dog Toothpaste and Toothbrush kit!
 We loved this kit of brushes and dog toothpaste because we have multiple dachshunds with different size mouths.

-In the past, we have tried other doggie breath and teeth cleaners, but they just didn’t work for us.
+Over the years, I have tried several liquid-based dog breath additives, but they just didn’t work for us.

 I tried the green gel that boasts it doesn’t need to be brushed onto the dog’s teeth.. that just gave my dog diarrhea.
 I also tried the liquid minty stuff that you add to your dog’s drinking water to promote nicer smelling doggie breath, that just gave both my dog’s major stinky Gas!

 Stick to regular vet check ups and brushing your dog’s teeth a couple times a week.
 Don’t bother with the minty dog breath stuff, it just causes other issues.